hyperledger/fabric-rfcs/text/0000-opentelemetry.md

 The trace information is passed in as an optional gRPC metadata header.
 Trace headers are filled in by the SDK and read by the chaincode execution framework.

-## Changes to the chaincode shims

-Each shim implementation should be modified to capture the trace ID passed in as a gRPC metadata header.
-If no parent trace information is present, the shim continues and creates a new trace with no parent relationship.

-As a demonstration, in this [PR](https://github.com/hyperledger/fabric-chaincode-java/pull/153/files#diff-db5cb40a9966f929cdf9963d606b8961248f94aac09ed150491fdc41e73d82b9R94), the Java shim implementation `call()` method which calls the chaincode execution changes to embed a try/finally statement that creates and ends the span once execution is finished.
-It also captures exceptions thrown during execution to set the status of the trace as an error.

-The Java chaincode shim also changes to implement the MetricsProvider interface to [provide metrics through OpenTelemetry](https://github.com/hyperledger/fabric-chaincode-java/pull/153/files#diff-d97166bc281ed3eec5bb83ccd164698c2ee3ae1bd5e8e4ab6a8ea1d86068e951R24).

-The same set of changes must be applied to the Go and Javascript shim implementations.

 ## Changes to client SDKs